-In fact, it’s a very good idea to create a uniform look and functionality across all local landing pages connected to your company, from the colour scheme to the layout.
+It’s a very good idea to create a uniform look and functionality across all local landing pages connected to your company, from the colour scheme to the layout.
 You should also ensure that user experience remains the same across pages, particularly in terms of the navigation tools.

 Each interactive element – buttons and menus, for example – should appear in the same place on each page to improve ease of use.

-The page hierarchy for each individual location should be identical too.
+The page hierarchy for each location should be identical too.
 A good approach to this is to create a parent page with links to each store as well as a drop-down menu that appears at the top of each page, making it easy to switch between locations.
-You should not replicate identical copy for every outlet, however – each store should feature its own unique content, thereby giving the impression of a different “personality” each time.
+You should not replicate identical copy for every outlet, however – each store should feature its unique content, thereby giving the impression of a different “personality” each time.

 2. Help Visitors to Make Contact

 You must ensure that your company’s name, as well as each outlet’s address and phone number, are displayed prominently on every relevant store page.
-It’s definitely preferable to use the individual number of each store instead of directing users to a switchboard, as this allows them to feel reassured that the person on the other end is currently at the location in question and will be able to answer specific queries about the stock that is in front of them.
+It’s preferable to use the individual number of each store instead of directing users to a switchboard, as this allows them to feel reassured that the person on the other end is currently at the location in question and will be able to answer specific queries about the stock that is in front of them.